rossant/spiky/README.md

 Installation
 ------------

-The software is still in developement, but you can download an experimental version here.
+The software is still in developpement, but you can download an experimental version here.

 ### Packages